gchq/stroom-docs/user-guide/dashboards/expressions/string.md

 * `browser` : Display the content of the link URL within a new browser tab.
 * `dashboard` : Used to launch a stroom dashboard internally with parameters in the URL.

-Both `dialog` and `tab` types allow titles to be specified after a `|`, e.g. `dialog|My Title` if you wish to override the default title or URL of the target link in the Stroom tab or dialog title.
+If you wish to override the default title or URL of the target link in either a tab or dialog you can.
+Both `dialog` and `tab` types allow titles to be specified after a `|`, e.g. `dialog|My Title`.

 ## Lower Case
 Converts the string to lower case